Crown-Commercial-Service/digitalmarketplace-supplier-frontend/README.md

 - `npm run frontend-build:development` (compile the frontend files for development)
 - `npm run frontend-build:production` (compile the frontend files for production)
-- `npm run frontend-build:watch` (watch all frontend files & rebuild when anything changes) FAILED
+- `npm run frontend-build:watch` (watch all frontend files & rebuild when anything changes)
 - `npm run frontend-install` (install all non-NPM dependancies)

 Note: `npm run frontend-install` is run automatically as a post-install task when you run `npm install`.